E-Mail Ricardo Prieto

 class actions in Texas and throughout the country.
 He is a contributing

-and Class Action Litigation.
-Mr. Prieto's transactional experience includes
+Collective and Class Action Litigation.
+Mr. Prieto's transactional experience

-reviewing, drafting and negotiating employment agreements and other workplace
+includes reviewing, drafting and negotiating employment agreements and

 Mr. Prieto represents clients in employment matters arising under Title